CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 proceeding.

     The result of passing the uniform time through the GI's inverse CDF is the time _since_ the agent first become infectious at which the given $n$th infection attempt occurs.
-To determine the amount of time _elapsed_ until the next infection attempt, given that the agent is currently at their $(n - 1)$th infection attempt, schedule the next infection attempt to occur in how much ever time remains until that infection attempt from the last attempt.
-In other words, subtract the calculated time from the time since the agent became infectious of the current infection attempt, and schedule the next infection attempt to occur in that much time.

 5. Repeat from step two until $m = 0$.